mikeizbicki/cmc-csci040/project_02/README.md

     1. At least one of your plots must contain two different data sources, and you must have a key that shows the meaning of each data source.
        (For example, two different lines in a line graph, or two different sets of bars in a bar chart).

+       > **WARNING:**
+       > In the past, it has been common for students to miss points on this assignment for not including multiple data sources in a single plot.

     1. The plots should have properly labeled x and y axes.